Katerina Ksenyeva

 Katerina Yuryevna Ksenyeva (Катерина Юрьевна Ксеньева, born 5 December 1975) is a Russian actress, singer, composer and journalist.
-New York-based singer, composer, actress, author and journalist from Saint Petersburg, Russia.
-In 2013, Ksenyeva started working on permanent basis in New York City singing in English and Hebrew.

-She is known as the leading actress in the film Don't Think About White Monkeys and in the TV series Grim Tales From Russia.
-Her music album Lullaby for a Man is noted for its original style and high vocal quality.
+Since 2013, Ksenyeva works in New York City.
+She sings in English and Hebrew.
+She was the leading actress in the film Don't Think About White Monkeys and in the TV series Grim Tales From Russia.
+She also produced a vocal album Lullaby for a Man with her ballads.
+She is daughter of film director Yuri Mamin.

 Biography

 Katerina Ksenyeva was born in Saint Petersburg, Russia (formerly Leningrad, RSFSR, USSR).
 Her father is film director Yuri Mamin.
 Her mother is the actress Lyudmila Samokhvalova.

 Career

 Theater

-Katerina Ksenyeva studied at the Department of Opera Vocals at the Musical College at the Bishkek Conservatory under renowned teachers Vladimir Mukovnikov and Bulat Minzhilkiev.
+Katerina Ksenyeva studied at the Department of Opera Vocals at the Musical College at the Bishkek Conservatory under teachers Vladimir Mukovnikov and Bulat Minzhilkiev.
 Later on, in 1994, she enrolled in the Drama Department at the Saint Petersburg State Theatre Arts Academy.
 In 1998, she graduated from the master workshop of the actor and director Yuri Tomoshevsky, who taught her unique techniques of "nervous" behavior on the stage.